-So — through a lot of networking and research, alongside a massive exploration into the heart of the country (a bit Indiana Jones style) Laura and our local partner & entrepreneur Uyen, found 5 of the most inspiring Water Heroes throughout Vietnam.
+So — through a lot of networking and research, alongside a massive exploration into the heart of the country (a bit Indiana Jones style) GA and our local partner & entrepreneur Uyen, found 5 of the most inspiring Water Heroes throughout Vietnam.

 The next step was activation.

 How do we capture Vietnamese stories, staying true to local customs and sensitivities, while making sure the visuals are stunning but the voices real?
 We needed a team.

 Uyen is an incredible young woman from Vietnam, who Laura had met through AIESEC.
 Uyen has a passion for social good and environmental awareness — her dream is to become a life coach encouraging more Vietnamese youth to break the stereotypes and raise their ambitions to achieve more for themselves and the planet.
 She’s awesome.